Surgical masks have a lot of bad rep for filtering PM2.5. There’s a fantastic educational poster from Greenpeace that

 It offers great advice on masks that protect us from PM2.5, soot or wildfire smoke.
 But then it says this:

 “No effect” it says.
 But when I read the cited articles, I saw no tests of surgical masks.

 But I should be “nerd fair” and not strawman their idea.
 When Greenpeace says “no effect,” maybe they really mean “a small effect.”
 Then how small would be small?
 10% of particles?
 20%?

 Researchers from Edinburgh University tested how much diesel exhaust different masks could block, including a surgical mask.
 They tested down to .007 microns.
 That’s way smaller than 2.5 microns, and it’s 10 times smaller than the coronavirus.
 The surgical mask blocked 80% of particles.

 In Beijing, Dr. Richard Saint Cyr fit tested several masks on his face using a fancy fit-testing machine.

 The surgical mask did a bit worse here – 60%.
-I suspect that’s because this is a fit test, and so it takes into account leakage around the mask.
-Still, 60% is far from “no effect.”
+That’s likely because this is a fit test, and so it takes into account leakage around the mask.

 The left-most mask is a 3M N95 mask, the “N95 mask2″ is a Moldex N95, and the right-most mask is a cheap surgical mask bought from a street vendor in Kathmandu.
 The surgical mask blocked about 60% of .03 micron particles and over 90% of 1 micron and 2.5 micron particles.

 Now let me be clear.
 I’m not recommending that everyone use surgical masks.
 I wear N95 and N99 masks because tests show they fit better and capture more particles.
 But there are situations when I might wear surgical masks.
 If N95 or N99 masks are unaffordable or it’s a bad air day and you forgot your normal mask at home, or even if you’re caught out with a wildfire, ducking into a pharmacy and spending a few cents on a surgical or medical mask will significantly reduce your exposure to particulate pollution.